 \subsubsection{Step Filtering}

-Execution trajectories in \autoref{sec:solution-planning-execution} could be sometimes redundant and too detailed even if the task is successfully executed.
-For example, "select range A1:B2" could sometimes repeated 2 times.
-To make the tutorials concise and clear, we remove repeated steps and those do not involve actual operations, as they primarily serve analytical purposes like "look at this chart".
+Execution trajectories in \autoref{sec:solution-planning-execution} could sometimes be redundant and too detailed even if the task is successfully executed.
+For example, "select range A1:B2" could sometimes be repeated twice.
+To make the tutorials concise and clear, we remove repeated steps and those that do not involve actual operations, as such steps primarily serve analytical purposes like "look at this chart".
 By filtering the step sequences, we get a structured action flow that retains the effective interactions with the Excel interface.